 The two-dot setting has a dot that shows up when you initiate the trigger pull, and a second dot that appears when you complete the trigger break.
 This gives you an idea of the steadiness of your hand.

-You can further enhance your practice with the addition of laser targets, such as this one from Laser Ammo Interactive, available at Optics Planet.
+You can further enhance your practice with the addition of laser targets.
 These devices fall over when the laser hits them, so you have a visible result when you are on target.

-You can also find laser targets from Laserlyte that give you information about timeliness and accuracy, also at Optics Planet.
+You can also find laser targets that give you information about timeliness and accuracy.
 You actually turn the targets on and off by shooting them with your laser pistol.

 Snap Caps